TAIEX REGIO PEER 2 PEER - A tool bringing together Cohesion Policy practitioners

 The S3PEnergy is addressing energy issues as part of the European efforts to achieve a shared vision on knowledge-based energy policy in regions.
 Activities initiated at local or regional level should be developed in a more coherent manner: although they rely on local potential, they have to be also consistent with EU broad energy policy objectives.
 The goal is to better align local and regional activities through the identification of the technologies and innovative solutions that contribute to the EU energy policy priorities.
 These priorities include sustainability, competitiveness and security of supply.

-During the programming period 2014–20, EU Structural and Investment Funds (ESIF) play an essential role in promoting innovation in the field of energy, developing ICT applications in the field of energy, supporting SMEs and boosting the shift towards a low-carbon economy in all sectors.
-Around € 40 billion will be allocated by ESIF to these objectives in the energy field.
-They include interventions in energy efficiency, renewable energy, smart distribution grids and sustainable urban mobility, as well as research and innovation in these areas, in complementarity with Horizon 2020.
+During the programming period 2014–2020, EU Structural and Investment Funds (ESIF) play an essential role in promoting innovation in the field of energy, developing ICT applications in the field of energy, supporting SMEs and boosting the shift towards a low-carbon economy in all sectors.
+Around € 40 billion will be allocated by the Cohesion Policy funds (ERDF, ESF and CF) to these objectives in the energy field (TO4).
+They include interventions in energy efficiency, renewable energy, smart distribution grids and sustainable urban mobility, as well as R&I in these areas, in complementarity with Horizon 2020.